siduction/sidu-manual/data/en/0301-hd-install_en.md

 ### Encrypt system

 From *siduction 2021.2 Farewell* there is the possibility within the installation program Calamares to install the complete system into an encrypted partition or hard disk.
 Only the first stage of the boot manager *Grub* is located unencrypted on the "*BIOS-boot*" partition.
 Grub asks for the password for the encrypted installation at every boot process before the boot menu appears.
 The partitioning described in 5 above is now slightly different.
-When selecting one of the first three options, the function "*Encrypt system*2 appears in addition, where we also enter the password at the same time.
+When selecting one of the first three options, the function "*Encrypt system*" appears in addition, where we also enter the password at the same time.

 ![calamares encrypt system](./images/install-hd/calamares-en_11.png "Encrypt system")